FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB93]: I guess these should be introduced before the attributes as these components are used in the description.
+    MB93: I guess these should be introduced before the attributes as these components are used in the description.
 Please reconsider the flow of the document.

-    [VP]: Reformulate this to clarify overview introduced, this finalizes the definition.
+    VP: Reformulate this to clarify overview introduced, this finalizes the definition.

-    [MK]: Edited.
+    MK: Edited.
 And I disagree.
 Three components of the architecture are listed, with definitions following.
 I do not envisage any problem from the reader perspective.